keploy/community-blog/clw7g08xi00070akw7ued1u4f.md

 ## Introduction

+Before coming to what Software Testing Pyramid actually is, let's just start with some basics!
 We all know what a "software" is, but then what is software testing or why is it even important?
 Let me answer your doubts- Software Testing is a process that involves evaluating software components to ensure they meet specified requirements and are defect-free.
 The main goal of software testing is to verify that the actual software matches the expected requirements, enhancing the product quality and customer satisfaction.

 Now that you've understood what software testing is, lets know about the testing pyramid,- the Software Testing Pyramid is a conceptual framework that is used in software development to provide a path or guide to the testing process.
 It consists of different layers of testing, that focuses on specific aspects of the software's functionality, performance and reliability.